DaedalusMDW/bge-game3-demo/README.md

   - a simpler demo of container streaming
 ### Assets
 - Zephyr Ship
-  - this project was originally called the "Zephyr Demo" showcasing container streaming and persistance data being passed across game world data
+  - this project was originally called the "Zephyr Demo" showcasing container streaming and persistence data being passed across game world data
   - containers now have slots that children can be attached to on display as the shuttle docking
 - Vehicles
   - jets, atvs, cars, etc